keithbuhler/keithbuhler.github.io/README.md

 Thanks for visiting.
 I hope you find it informative and easy on the eyes.

-The main site consist of four pages: about me, my research and teaching, and a link to the student portal.

-Follow the student portal link  to find resources and coaching for philosophy students.
+The main site consist of five pages: HOME, ABOUT, RESEARCH, TEACHING, and STUDENT PORTAL entrance.
+(Follow the student portal link  to find resources and coaching for philosophy students.)

 ([Send an email](emailto:info@keithbuhler.com) if you spot any typos or dead links.)